rafaduran/django-pluggable-registration/docs/faq.rst

     covers the necessary mechanism: simply provide a dictionary of keyword arguments in your URLconf.

-**Does that mean I should rewrite django-registration's default URLconf?**
+**Does that mean I should rewrite django-pluggable-registration's default URLconf?**
-    No; if you'd like to pass custom arguments to the registration views, simply write and include your own URLconf instead of including the default one provided with django-registration.
+    No; if you'd like to pass custom arguments to the registration views, simply write and include your own URLconf instead of including the default one provided with django-pluggable-registration.

 **I don't want to write my own URLconf because I don't want to write patterns for all the auth views!**
     You're in luck, then; django-registration provides a URLconf which